asmeurer/blog/posts/moving-away-from-python-2.markdown

 features or bugfixes to older library versions that support Python 2 (or by helping to move code to Python 3).

+I want to end by pointing out that if you are, for whatever reason, still using Python 2, you may be worried that if libraries become Python 3-only and start using Python 3 features, won't that break your code?
+The answer is no.
+Assuming package maintainers mark the metadata on their packages correctly, tools like pip and conda will not install non-Python 2 compatible versions into Python 2.

+If you haven't transitioned yet, and want to know more, a good place to start is the [official docs](https://docs.python.org/3/howto/pyporting.html).
+I also highly recommend using [conda](http://conda.pydata.org/docs/) environments, as it will make it easy to separate your Python 2 code from your Python 3 code.

 ### Footnotes

 [^fn1]: With that being said, the opinions here are entirely my own, and are